Machine ID Architecture

 detect certificate rotations.
 When this occurs, it triggers additional renewals

-to ensure that destination's continue to have certificates that are signed by
+to ensure that output destinations continue to have certificates that are signed

 Machine ID leverages the existing token resource within Teleport, with the